-Ideally we should have a slightly alkaline pH, measuring around 7.365- 7.4.
-It is at this range that our cells are well oxygenated.
-People who have a balanced or slightly alkaline pH are naturally able to resist sickness and disease because their body is able to fight off these illnesses; while people with an overly acidic or an overly alkaline body may be more prone to sickness and diseases because they are not in balance.
+People with an alkaline pH are naturally able to resist sickness and disease because their body is able to fight off these illnesses; while people with an overly acidic or an overly alkaline body will be more prone to sickness and diseases because their bodies are not in balance.
 One of the quickest ways to begin changing the chemistry of your body is to begin juicing fresh vegetables every day.
-You can read more about acid/alkaline balance and how to test it with this link.
+You can read more about acid/alkaline balance and ways to test it with this link.

 Healing the Body with Fresh Juice

-I have linked several testimonials at the bottom of this page of people who used juicing as a main component of their healing protocol and were able to heal their cancers successfully.
-It should be noted that many of them were drinking up to 64 ounces of freshly made juice everyday.
-Those who employed this level of juicing routine report that it was much easier to make all of the juice in one large batch in the morning and then store it in an airtight containers (such as in mason jars) in the refrigerator or in a cooler.
-This makes prepping and clean up easier and allows the juice to be portable so that you can take it with you and drink it throughout the day
+I have added links to more testimonials at the bottom of this page from people who used juicing as a main component of their protocols and were able to heal their cancers successfully.
+It should be noted that many of them were drinking 48 to 64 ounces of freshly made juice everyday.
+Those who employed this higher level of juicing reported that it was much easier to make all of their juice in one large batch in the morning and then store it in an airtight container (such as in mason jars) in the refrigerator or in a cooler.
+This makes prepping and clean up much easier and allows the juice to be portable so that you can take it with you and drink it throughout the day

 Kris Carr on Oprah discussing her juicing and wellness routine

-Celery and cucumbers– are excellent for digestive health and are cleansing to the system.
+Celery and cucumbers– are both excellent for digestive health and are also cleansing to the digestive system.

-In Regards to fruits: A good rule of thumb to follow is to blend the fruits, and juice the veggies.
+In regards to juicing fruits: A good rule of thumb to follow is to blend the fruits, and juice the veggies.

-- It is okay to juice a limited amount of fruits for added flavoring, but as a general rule they do much more for the body when they are eaten whole or blended into smoothies.
+- It is okay to juice a limited amount of fruits like lemons, limes, oranges and green apples to add some sweetness or flavoring to your juice, but as a general rule, they do much more for the body when they are eaten whole or added to smoothies.

 Many juicers are available these days but ease of use and cleaning should be considered when purchasing.
 You don’t want it to be so complicated to set up and clean that you won’t use it.
 Secondly you need to consider what types of foods you plan on juicing.
 Since greens are so important to include in your healing plan, only single or double gear masticating juicers can properly juice greens and wheatgrass, the centrifugal juicers will just toss them out into the discard bin.